mcbride4/anomalyDetection/README.md

 python runner.py filename

-or to plot the results:
+or to plot more results:

 python runner.py filename 1